-Development Plan Objective: Aviation and the Shannon Estuary CDP12.12 It is an objective of Clare County Council: To realise the long term potential of Shannon International Airport and its environs within the Southern Region, and encourage the sustainable development of the Airport as a strategic economic driver in the Shannon Estuary and the wider Region.
-All proposed developments shall be in accordance with the Birds and Habitats Directive, Water Framework Directive and all other relevant FC Directives
+Development Plan Objective: Aviation and the Shannon Estuary

+To realise the long term potential of Shannon International Airport and its environs within the Southern Region, and encourage the sustainable development of the Airport as a strategic economic driver in the Shannon Estuary and the wider Region.
+All proposed developments shall be in accordance with the Birds and Habitats Directive, Water Framework Directive and all other relevant EC Directives.